SeldonIO/seldon-core/examples/cicd-argocd/README.md

 Here the source of the dummy model can be committed and pushed to the remote Github repo.
 If the web hooks are setup it will trigger an auto build of the image.

 This creates a new docker image which is a new version of the model.
 Also the seldon deployment manifest is updated and pushed to the remote repo.
 At this this point argocd will show the deployment is out sync.
-The new version of the model can now be manually deployed by getting argocd to 'sync' the updates.
+The new version of the model can now be manually deployed by getting argocd to 'sync' the updates (either from the argocd UI or with `argocd app sync cicd-demo-argocd`).

 The deployment of the new model will be seen as a rolling update in the session view.
-Once the new model is ready the predictions will chnage to reflect the new version of the chnages.
+Once the new model is ready the predictions will change to reflect the new version of the changes.

-Argocd can also the set to 'auto-sync' the changes.
+Argocd can also be set to 'auto-sync' the changes (`argocd app set cicd-demo-argocd --sync-policy automated`).
 This will automate the full pipeline.
 Now changes to model that are committed and pushed will trigger the auto build and auto deploy the new version of the model.

 ## Clean Up